 One summer while at youth camp, somehow I got picked to play in a volleyball tournament.
 Needless to say, as soon as they called my name, I started freaking out!
 Within about 3 seconds, I felt sick and was sweating bullets.
 I dove headfirst into self-sabotage mode.
 I went to the bathroom, looked at myself in the mirror, and said, “You know you can’t do this, right?
 You’re going to embarrass yourself and your team; you have to find a way out!”

 Fear is a Prison

 I’m sad to say that I did find a way out that day.
 While we were warming up, I pretended to twist my ankle so I wouldn’t have to play.
 My youth pastor was so sweet; it killed me to lie to him.
 He carried me to the sideline and brought me an ice pack.
-I was so disappointed in myself.
-I watched them play and wanted so badly to jump up and join them, but I couldn’t because I had let my fears bully me once again.
+To say that I was disappointed in myself is an understatement.
+Watching them play was torture, I wanted so badly to jump up and join them, but I couldn’t because I had let my fears bully me once again.

 Exposing the Tactics of Our Enemy

 He knows that if he repeats it enough, it will be so ingrained in our minds that anytime we decide to try something new or step out of our comfort zone, we’ll end up saying those exact things to ourselves.
 Then our courage will evaporate, and we’ll shrink back into what he trained us to be, weak and powerless.

 Does anyone out there relate to this?
 It’s a miserable way to live but I’m happy to tell you that it’s not the way I operate anymore.
 Nothing about breaking out of that mindset was easy though.
 It took a long time and a lot of practice.
 God helped me to establish a new mindset and I’m so thankful for that.
 Today, I hope to do the same for you!